Catalan Sheepdog Breed Summary

 |Common health issues||Hip dysplasia, Progressive retinal atrophy (PRA), Congenital deafness, Glaucoma, Dental problems, Patellar luxation, Epilepsy|

 Catalan Sheepdogs are known for their fun-loving personalities, which makes them excellent family pets.
-They are also very energetic, more so suiting a family who enjoy physical activities, such as running or swimming!
+They are also very energetic, more so suiting a family who enjoys physical activities, such as running or swimming!
 On top of this, they also need lots of walking, to remain fit and healthy.
 These guys tend to be very protective over their families, which without proper training can turn into ‘over-protection’, so it’s vital to try and soften this trait.
 However, they would never act aggressively towards anyone.
-Their weariness and over-protection however does mean, that they make excellent watchdogs.
-These doggie’s intelligence means that they are good doggies for first time owners, as they are easier to train than some other breeds.
+Their wariness and over-protection, however, does mean that they make excellent watchdogs.
+The intelligence of this breed means that they are a great choice for first-time owners as they are easier to train than some other breeds.